 Your tax return must cover all 12 months.

 Estimated tax payments are due four times a year:

 April 15 for payment period January 1–March 31

 June 15 for payment period April 1–May 31

 September 15 for payment period June 1–August 31

 January 15 for payment period September 1–December 31

 State Business Taxes

+You are also required to file annual state tax returns for your business with the State Revenue Office.
 Your state income tax obligations are determined by your business structure.
 For example, corporations are taxed separately from the owners, while sole proprietors report their personal and business income taxes using the same form.